l-white/efcore/README.md

 Many of the tests use SQLite in-memory databases which just work.
 But some tests use SQL Server.
 If you are using **Visual Studio on Windows** you should install the  the  "Data storage and processing" feature.
 This should give you a SQL Server called localdb, which the standard unit tests use.
 If you need to change the SQL Server name etc. then you should change the connection string called `UnitTestConnection` in the appsettings.json file in the `Test` project.

 If you are using **Visual Studio on Mac**, or **VS Code on Mac or linux**, then you need to install a SQL Server to allow the unit tests that need that type of database.

-## If you have problems with the code

-If you are having problems with the application then please post an issue on the [EfCoreInAction-SecondEdition issues page](https://github.com/JonPSmith/EfCoreinAction-SecondEdition/issues), with the stack trace or compile error and I will have a look and get back to you.

-## If you find an error in the book

-If you find an error in the book, then please add a comment via Manning's LiveBook version of the book.
-Please make sure you say what section it is in as it's sometimes hard for me to link your comment to the section of the book.